-Hi everyone!
 I have been eager to share this project for over a week now!

 A few months ago I found a metal rolling cart in a garbage pile at work.
 I was on my way out the door so I recruited a friend, we’ll call him “Little G”, to rescue the cart before it went down into the dumpster.
 Luckily Little G humored my need for garbage picking and when I returned to the office this metal rolling cart was waiting for me.
-Thanks Little G!

 Needless to say this cart was filthy and starting to rust.
-So I brought the cart home, cleaned it up and started by scraping off some of the rust and chipping paint.
+I brought the cart home, cleaned it up and started by scraping off some of the rust and chipping paint.

-Then I used my palm sander to sand the three shelves to smooth the surface as best as I could.
+I then used my palm sander to sand the three shelves to smooth the surface as best as I could.

 Some tips for spray painting:

 - Wear gloves.
-I probably don’t follow this rule enough.
-But spray paint is not easy to wash off your hands and nails so be sure to do this.
+I probably don’t follow this rule enough, but spray paint is not easy to wash off your hands and nails so be sure to do this.

 - Wear a mask.
 The fumes are strong and a mask really does help protect you and your lungs.